 Bipolar disorder is a complex disorder that likely stems from a combination of genetic and non-genetic factors.
 The mood episodes associated with it involve clinical depression or mania (extreme elation and high energy) with periods of normal mood and energy in between episodes.
 The severity of mood episodes can range from very mild to extreme, and they can happen gradually or suddenly within a timeframe of days to weeks.
 When discrete mood episodes happen four or more times per year, the process is called rapid cycling.
 Rapid cycling should not be confused with very frequent moment-to-moment changes in mood, which can sometimes occur in people with bipolar disorder or other conditions such as borderline personality disorder.

-Along with the dramatic mood swings, patients with bipolar disorder may have disturbances in thinking.
+Along with manic or depressive episodes, patients with bipolar disorder may have disturbances in thinking.
 They may also have distortions of perception and impairment in social functioning.

 What Causes Bipolar Disorder?

 Like with other mood disorders, what causes bipolar disorder is not known.
 What is known is that bipolar disorder sometimes has a genetic component and can run in families.

 At What Age Is Bipolar Disorder Usually Diagnosed?

 Bipolar disorder usually appears between ages 15 and 24 and persists throughout a lifetime.
 It's rare that newly diagnosed mania is seen in children or in adults over age 65.

 Severity of symptoms varies with individuals who have bipolar disorder.
 While some people have a few symptoms, others have many that impair their ability to work and live a normal life.